kevin-njuguna/the-cat-api/README.md

 - Cat facts are fetched from [MeowFacts API](https://meowfacts.herokuapp.com/)
 - Cat photos are fetched from [The Cat API](https://api.thecatapi.com/v1/images/search)
 - Axios is used to handle HTTP requests
-- A loading spinner and error messages are displayed for better user experience
+- Spinner and error messages are displayed for better user experience

+## 🚀 Live Site

+[Click here to view the app](https://the-cat-api-ten.vercel.app/

 ---